WeBull vs amarkets, Who's The Best?

 Search Functions

-Although most brokers do OK in this area, there are some bad apples out there.
+While most brokers are good at this, there are some poor ones.
 For example, if you start typing 'Emerging markets', will the software find all the Emerging markets ETFs for you, even if their name doesn't start with 'emerging'?
 If you only ever traded US stocks and start typing 'Apple', will the AI show you the Apple stock or the obscure Irish stock Applegreen?

 WeBull vs amarkets - Awards